inform-us/requirements_specifications/informus/rules/Airway Plan.md

 ## Validity (time window) Rules:

 All patients should have an airway plan documented during admission to critical care.
-Airway plan documentation is considered valid for one week unless a new artifical airway is inserted (i.e. a tracheostomy or endotracheal tube).
+Airway plan documentation is considered valid for one week unless a new artifical airway is inserted or removed (i.e. a tracheostomy or endotracheal tube).
+If an new artifical airway is inserted or removed than the previous airway plan is considered invalid and a new airway plan should been completed.

 An airway plan is considered complete if any of the following is true:
  - DAS airway plan reads 'YES' and has been completed within the last seven days.
- - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are completed and has completed within the last seven days.
+ - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are completed within the last seven days.
  - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in has completed within the last seven days.
    *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*

 An airway plan can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry

 ## Classification